-8 Toxic People Who Are Holding You Back From Living Your Happiest Life
+8 Toxic People Who Are Holding You Back

 It's an uncomfortable thing, to consider how many people we keep in our lives for less-than-desirable reasons.
 The reasons we keep them there are the same reasons that make us want to avoid addressing the question: "Who do I actually love?"
 It's less than you think.
 It's more than you'd assume.
 It's the sheer fact that many people in your life are in your life because of obligation or proximity or comfort or fear.
 Addressing this means acknowledging that when those intentions err toward the side of being toxic, it's time to let go.

 But obligation is powerfully influencing, proximity is easy, comfort is what we desire, and fear is what controls.
 Letting go of the people we don't actually want in our lives is also letting go of all the things that control us in everything else.
 But perhaps we're getting ahead of ourselves.
 Maybe we should start with just identifying the kinds of toxic people that you're (unnecessarily) keeping in your life:

 The Family You Stay In Contact With Solely Out Of Obligation

 To some people, family does means unconditional obligation.
 For the people who have family members who accept them, who are kind and rational and caring and present, this is wonderful.
 But for many others, it's an extremely unhealthy, destructive decision to remain in contact with some people, only because you think you "have to."
 You don't have to.
 Swaths and generations of people haven't, and honestly, they're usually better off for it.
 Your family are the people you choose.
 Some people choose those they were born to.
 Others have to choose people who actually love them.
 Either way, you decide.
 You're not bound to anything you don't believe yourself to be.

 The Friend You Can't Feel Happy For